 Note: Because Encore Azaleas produce new flower buds every time new growth is produced, feed them right after each bloom cycle to encourage new growth and more flowers!

 What to Fertilize With...

 Azaleas prefer an acid soil so fertilize them with an Azalea, Camellia & Rhododendron fertilizer or other types or ornamental plant foods that contain sulfur or iron.
 Avoid using fertilizers that contain too much more than 10 to 12% nitrogen (the first number in fertilizer) and more than 20% phosphorous (the middle number).
 Always refer to product label for application instructions.

-Note: If the foliage on your azalea turns pale green or yellowish this could be an indicator of iron deficiency or soil that is too alkaline.
+Note: If the foliage on your azalea, camellia or rhododendron turns pale green or yellowish this could be an indicator of iron deficiency or soil that is too alkaline.
 Yellowing or fading of leaves can also be an indicator of insect infestation from chlorophyll-sucking insects or from soil that is constantly wet or soggy.
-Azaleas do not like wet feet!
+Azaleas, camellias and rhododendrons do not like wet feet!
 If the soil is wet, to ensure good drainage, you might need to lift the plants so that they are planted and growing in a mound.
 Before applying iron or sulfur to increase acidity of the soil check underneath leaves for the presence of lace bugs, aphid or other insects.
-If you find live insects use an insecticide labelled for use on azaleas for control.
+If you find live insects use an insecticide labelled for use on these plants.
 If you are unsure as to what is causing the yellowing of leaves snip off a branch with some leaves attached and take it to your independent local nursery and garden center.
 An experienced professional there should be able to diagnose the problem and offer a remedy.